-4:25 They shall drive thee from among men, and thy dwelling shall be with the beasts of the field.
+4:25 They shall drive thee from men, and thy dwelling shall be with the beasts of the field.
 In words more specific than those in verse 15 Daniel indicated the form of mental illness that God would bring upon the mighty Nebuchadnezzar.
 Similar symptoms occasionally afflicted King George III of England (1738-1820) and Otto of Bavaria (1848-1916).
 See note on 4:16.

-Until thou shalt understand that the most High takes rule over the kingdom of men.
+Till thou know that the most High ruleth in the kingdom of men.
 The purpose of Nebuchadnezzar's humiliation was to compel him to recognize God's sovereignty.
 See WCF 2.2.